 11.35am – 12.00 Circle time – There is usually a story but there may be ring games, songs and discussions about our project too.

-12 noon Home time.
+12 noon Home time for those that attend morning session only.
 After collecting work from their drawers, children wait until their parents/carers arrive and they are called to go home.

 As added security, there are usually two members of staff to ensure children are safe until they are with their parents/carers.